 Airport passengers advised to arrive early as terminal project enters new phase

-Malta International Airport advises passengers that the check-in and security process may take longer than usual in the coming weeks as its major terminal reconfiguration project enters a new phase.
+Passengers are advised that the check-in and security process may take longer than usual in the coming weeks as Malta International Airport terminal project enters a new phase.

 Works on the project, which started last September, have temporarily shifted to the busier areas of the terminal building and are expected to cause some disruption until Monday 27th of March.